We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 all returns TonT15C Fewer permanent exclusions have been reported in this census than the previous census for the same period (Last collection = X, current collection = X)

-A reason must be provided why less permanent exclusions have been reported than was previously reported for the same period.
+Either a reason must be provided why less permanent exclusions have been reported than was previously reported for the same period.

 Or, the data is incorrect and must be amended.

-Please note: Acceptable notes for all other Term on Term Queries generated in the Summer Census is “confirmed as correct”.
+Please note: Acceptable notes for all other Term on Term Queries generated in the Census is “confirmed as correct”.

 - Help and Support